snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_1.md

 ***

 #### **Step 3:** Configure the tracker
-Create the tracker with the with the following arguments.
+Create the tracker in `tracker.js` with the with the following arguments.
 This creates an instance of a basic tracker without any additional context.

 - Tracker Name: `'sp'`
 - Collector Url: `'{{Url for Collector}}'`